MileHacker Logo

 Solo Journey Considerations

-• Hostels present opportunities for social interaction.
+• Hostels present opportunities for meeting people.

 • Always notify someone of your hiking plans, especially for longer walks.